Rachelsjp/RAG_Traditional_KnowledgeGraph/readme.md

 Traditional RAG vs Graphical RAG Comparison

 This project demonstrates the difference between Traditional Retrieval-Augmented Generation (RAG) and Graph-based RAG (Knowledge Graph RAG) using a simplified data warehouse pipeline example.
 The application allows users to ask questions about systems, tables, and dashboards, and compares how document-based retrieval and graph-based reasoning answer the same question.
 A Streamlit interface displays answers side-by-side to highlight the differences.

+👉 Traditional RAG provides contextual and explanatory answers, while Knowledge Graph RAG provides precise and deterministic answers based on relationships.
 ________________________________________
-**Project Goal**
+## Project Goal

 Data teams often need to answer questions like:

-•	Which dashboards use fact_orders?
+- Which dashboards use fact_orders?
-•	What tables does fact_orders depend on?
+- What tables does fact_orders depend on?
-•	Which source system feeds dim_customer?
+- Which source system feeds dim_customer?

 This project demonstrates two AI approaches:

-Traditional RAG
+### 🔹 Traditional RAG
-Uses documents + embeddings + LLM reasoning
+- Uses documents + embeddings + LLM reasoning
-Graphical RAG
+- Provides contextual, descriptive answers

+### 🔹 Knowledge Graph RAG
-Uses a knowledge graph to query structured relationships
+- Uses a knowledge graph to query structured relationships
+- Provides precise and deterministic results
 ________________________________________
 ## Architecture Overview